 - Peaches - these can be fresh or frozen!
 Frozen is easy, but if I'm making this during the summer when peaches are in season, I love using fresh.

 - Sugar - This recipe uses a touch of sugar.
 Normally the alcohol would add a bit of sweetness, but since this is a mocktail, you need to add a bit of sugar for sweetness.

 - Ice cubes - The ice cubes will help this bellini get all slushy and delicious.
 Just the cooling effect you want in the summertime!

-- Club Soda – Since this is a mocktail, the club soda adds the bit of bubbly carbonation that champagne or prosecco would normally provide.
+- Club soda or sparkling water - Since this is a mocktail, the club soda adds the bit of bubbly carbonation that champagne or prosecco would normally provide.

 - Fresh thyme (optional) - I love using fresh thyme for garnish.
 This is completely optional!
 You can also use anything else you'd prefer for garnish, or skip the garnish altogether.

 This peach mocktail recipe could not be easier.
 Take the peaches, sugar, and ice, and blend them together until smooth.
 (I have this blender and it's worth every penny!
 I don't know how I used cheap blenders for so many years).

 Once it's done, add the club soda, blend some more.
 Pour into champagne glasses (or glass of your choice) and top with a garnish (I chose fresh thyme leaves).
 Sit outside and enjoy.